TimiPashov/bookStore_Project/README.md

 8. Implemented redirect to home on delete and create
 9. Implemented edit functionallity
 10. Made CreateForm controlled

-ToDo - editform controlled
+11. Fixed the Edit Form components to be a controlled one with predefined values ToDo - editform controlled